jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

     - Validation: out-of-sample comparisons (cross-validation) not in-sample goodness-of-fit measures

-    - So, it's curve-fitting but the primary focus is unseen (test data) not seen data (training data)
+    - So, it's curve-fitting, but the primary focus is unseen (test data), not seen data (training data)

 - A quick review on ML lingos for those trained in econometrics